 Examples of storytelling:

-Introduction from senior management
+- Introduction from senior management

-Impact on employees
+- Impact on employees

-Impact on customers and stakeholders
+- Impact on customers and stakeholders

-Impact on local communities and NGOs
+- Impact on local communities and NGOs

 Storytelling in the ESG report can also show how the company’s activities impact local communities.
 Describe specific projects that the company supports, which may include environmental, educational or social initiatives.
 Collaboration with NGOs, for example, can be highlighted to show how these partnerships contribute to achieving ambitious ESG goals and underscore the company’s commitment to making a positive difference.

-Long-term vision and future goals
+- Long-term vision and future goals

 It is also essential to communicate the company’s long-term ESG vision, showing how current actions contribute to a better future.
 This section can outline the company’s ESG goals for the coming years and link these plans to global challenges such as climate change, inequality and natural resource conservation.

-Infographics and data visualisation
+- Infographics and data visualization

 Source: Orange